liamhays/flipwire/README.md

 - On Linux, restart the Bluetooth service with `sudo systemctl restart bluetooth` (or the equivalent if you're not on systemd).

 This can fix issues like `Error finding Flipper Uwuw2: le-connection-abort-by-local`.
+You might also need to remove and re-pair.

 - If it's still not working, you've probably discovered a bug.
 Create a new issue with some output with `RUST_LOG=debug` and a description